-Sari Pekkala Kerr, Ph.D., is an economist and a senior research scientist who leads the Women in the Workplace Research Initiative at the Wellesley Centers for Women (WCW) at Wellesley College, whose studies and teaching focus on the economics of labor markets, education, and families.
+Sari Pekkala Kerr, Ph.D., is an economist and a senior research scientist who leads the Women in the Workplace Research Initiative at the Wellesley Centers for Women.
+Her studies and teaching focus on the economics of labor markets, education, and families.

 One strand of Pekkala Kerr’s research evaluates how different schooling systems affect learning outcomes and economic mobility, especially for children from disadvantaged family backgrounds.
 A second strand examines the role of high-skilled immigration within U.S. firms, and the overall economic impacts of immigration on the economy.
 Pekkala Kerr's 2016 NBER Working Paper, co-authored with William Kerr, Ph.D. found that immigrants play a disproportionate role in American entrepreneurship.
 In May 2017, she presented an overview of research on patterns of skilled migration at the Global Empowerment Meeting (GEM), hosted by the Center for International Development at Harvard University.
 Pekkala Kerr's recent work also quantifies the effect of information on labor market prospects on students’ choices among study programs, and the impact of public policies on the coverage and usage of parental leaves across the family income distribution.

 Kerr received a University Diploma in Economics from the University of Kent at Canterbury in England, and her M.A. in Economics, Business Studies, Education and Linguistics and her Ph.D. from the University of Jyväskylä in Finland.